Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Results

-Participants learned various tactics for both creating and debunking misinformation through the game’s instructions and their in-game experiences.
-A particularly commonly identified tactic was emotional manipulation, which was noted by 35 out of 47 participants (18 misinformation creators and 17 debunkers).
+\textbf{Identifying Misinformation through Emotional Manipulation Tactics:} Participants learned various tactics for both creating and debunking misinformation through the game’s instructions and their in-game experiences.
+A particularly commonly identified tactic was emotional manipulation, which was noted by 35 out of 47 participants (18 Influencers and 17 Journalists).
 By analyzing the game logs, we identified common emotional manipulation strategies used in the game.
 Most players crafted messages designed to evoke anxiety and fear, while some also attempted to generate feelings of hope.
-For example, in Round 4, Player 1 spread rumors about a doctor's death, which directly incited public panic (N1).
-Across all rounds, Player 1 frequently used emotional appeals and personal stories to enhance the perceived credibility of the misinformation (N6, N8).
+For example, Influencer spread rumors about a doctor's death, which directly incited public panic (N1).
+Across all rounds, Influencer frequently used emotional appeals and personal stories to enhance the perceived credibility of the misinformation (N6, N8).
 Additionally, invoking cultural pride and heritage was a powerful tactic used to build trust in misinformation (N4), while celebrity endorsements further increased the complexity and believability of the misinformation (N9).
 As illustrated in \autoref{fig:emotion}, players significantly increased public trust in their information by using emotionally charged language (N31).
 These strategies align closely with the characteristics of misinformation, where emotional appeals are commonly used to influence public opinion \cite{chuai2022really}.

 In follow-up interviews, many reported an increased awareness of the emotional undertones embedded in messages, which made them more suspicious of such content.
-They learned to identify emotionally charged language, such as messages that were \textit{“overly positive,”} \textit{“overly exaggerated,”} or \textit{“overly one-sided about an overly positive point of view.”}
+They learned to identify emotionally charged language, such as messages that were “overly positive,” “overly exaggerated,” or “overly one-sided about an overly positive point of view.”